CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Still not sure what to look for?
 Here are a few things to consider when shopping for postpartum panties.

-• Cut and fabric: Swelling, tenderness and pain are common during the postpartum recovery period, so the last thing you want is scratchy, uncomfortable underwear.
+• Cut and fabric.
+Swelling, tenderness and pain are common during the postpartum recovery period, so the last thing you want is scratchy, uncomfortable underwear.
 If possible, opt for soft, breathable fabrics and a full-coverage cut.
 Intimate wear with a touch of spandex is also a good option, as it offers plenty of stretch.
 According to Bartos, “anything high-waisted (for tummy support) and breathable (cotton or bamboo) will do just fine.”

-• Size: It can take some time for your uterus to shrink, meaning your bump won’t immediately disappear.
+• Size.
+It can take some time for your uterus to shrink, meaning your bump won’t immediately disappear.
 With this in mind, you may want to size up when purchasing postpartum underwear.
 Plus, roomy undies can easily accommodate sanitary towels and ice packs.
 When in doubt, check the brand’s size guidelines for more information.

-• Cost: Weigh up your needs and decide how much you’d like to spend ahead of time.
+• Cost.
+Weigh up your needs and decide how much you’d like to spend ahead of time.
 Although disposable mesh undies are cheap, you’ll need a fair few pairs, so the dollars can add up.
 On the other hand, washable postpartum panties are more of an investment, but they offer better cost per wear.
 While absorbent underwear tends to be the most expensive option, they may save you money on sanitary products in the long run—and they’re better for the environment.

 Frequently Asked Questions

-How long should I wear postpartum underwear for?
+How long should I wear postpartum underwear?

 Though all moms experience lochia post-birth, the time varies depending on the individual.
 Some may have heavy bleeding and discharge for a few days after delivery, while others may have it for up to six weeks.
 That said, you can wear postpartum underwear as long as you’d like—but many use it solely for those first weeks of recovery.